ayca-aydogan/ayca-aydogan.github.io/_posts/2024-08-28-Fuzz-Testing-in-Go.md

  After that, we can run the fuzz engine by adding the -fuzz flag.
 Initially, it runs all the unit tests before activating the fuzz engine to ensure they pass.
 Next, there's a section called "gathering baseline coverage" where it calculates how much of the code is covered by the seed corpus.

-Shortly after generating inputs, an error is found: "index out of range" which triggers a panic.
+Shortly after generating inputs, test fails with the error "index out of range" which triggers a panic.
 The engine reports that it saved this faulty condition as a file in the testdata/fuzz/shiftLeft folder.

 ![](https://github.com/ayca-aydogan/ayca-aydogan.github.io/blob/main/_posts/attachments/2024-08-28-Fuzz-Testing-in-Go/img_11.png?raw=true)